pupsette/CompactJson/README.md

 {"Name":null}
 ```

 :heavy_exclamation_mark: Note, that _default_ values are the language defined default values, which can be obtained by the `default` keyword in C#.
 Property and field initialization (e.g. from your constructor) does not define the _default_ value.
+Also the `[System.ComponentModel.DefaultValue]` attribute is not considered, currently.

 ### Including Type Information